Combinatorial Pen Testing (or Consumer Surplus of Deferred-Acceptance Auctions): Introduction

-The first step of the framework is to obtain bounds for the optimal omniscient approximation $\apxcs(n)$ under various feasibility constraints.
-This corresponds to finding the worst-case ratio between the expected optimal surplus and the expected optimal consumer surplus.
-This is a mechanism design problem of independent interest.
-The surplus created in an auction equals the sum of the consumer surplus and the revenue generated by the auctioneer.
-However, when payments made by the winners are burnt instead of being transferred to the auctioneer, the total surplus created is just the consumer surplus.
-The need to burn payments can be diverse.
-For instance: \begin{enumerate} \item Making monetary transactions is not desirable or repugnant, like in setting prices for welfare schemes for vulnerable populations.
-Ordeal-based mechanisms are employed in such scenarios, where agents make non-transferable non-monetary payments, like spending time waiting in a line to avail the provisions provided in the welfare scheme \citep{KK11, ABHOPW13, BCK16}. \item In computer systems like data packet routing networks, where technological infeasibility to collect payments necessitates charging non-monetary payments \citep{HR08}. \item The auctioneer cannot be trusted to truthfully implement the auction, like in a blockchain, where a miner runs an auction to decide which set of transaction goes into the next block it proposes.
-To stop the miner from colluding with agents or from benefiting from injecting fake bids, it becomes essential to burn a substantial portion of the transaction fees collected from the agents \citep{Rou21, CS23}. \end{enumerate} The optimal omniscient approximation $\apxcs(n)$ corresponds to the loss in surplus due to payments getting burnt.
-We show that $\apxcs(n) \leq (1 + o(1)) \ln n$ in any combinatorial environment. \citet{FTT16} show that the optimal omniscient approximation is at most $\tfrac{2}{\ln 2} \, (1 + o(1)) \ln m$, where $m$ is the number of feasible outcomes.
-Our bound improves their bound in most settings of interest by removing the $\tfrac{2}{\ln 2}$ constant and by replacing $m$ by $n$, which is usually smaller\footnote{In some non-downward-closed settings like public projects, $m < n$.
-For example, $m=2$ for building a bridge than serves everyone.
+In the first step of our framework, we bound the optimal omniscient approximation $\apxcs(n)$ under various feasibility constraints.
+Generally, remember that the optimal omniscient approximation $\apxcs(n)$ is the ratio between the omniscient benchmark and the standard benchmark, and for our specific application, it corresponds to the loss in surplus due to payments getting burnt instead of getting transferred to the auctioneer.
+We show that $\apxcs(n) \leq (1 + o(1)) \ln n$ in any combinatorial environment.
+Our result tightens the best known upper bound on $\apxcs(n)$ for most settings of interest. \citet{FTT16} show that the optimal omniscient approximation is at most $\tfrac{2}{\ln 2} \, (1 + o(1)) \ln m$, where $m$ is the number of feasible outcomes.
+Our bound improves their bound by removing the $\tfrac{2}{\ln 2}$ constant and by replacing $m$ by $n$, which is usually smaller.\footnote{In some non-downward-closed settings like public projects, $m < n$.
+For example, $m=2$ for building a bridge that serves everyone.
 Either the bridge is built or not.
-However, $m \geq n$ in all downward-closed environments.}. \citet{HR08} show that $\apxcs(n) \leq \frac{2}{\ln 2} (1+o(1)) \ln \frac{n}{k}$ when any $k$ out of the $n$ agents can be allocated the good simultaneously i.e, any $k$ pens can be chosen in the corresponding pen testing environment.
+However, $m \geq n$ in all downward-closed environments.
+Indeed, for each bidder, we assume there exists an outcome where they are included; otherwise, the bidder can be dropped from consideration altogether.} \citet{HR08} show that $\apxcs(n) \leq \frac{2}{\ln 2} (1+o(1)) \ln \frac{n}{k}$ when any $k$ out of the $n$ agents can be allocated the good simultaneously, i.e, any $k$ pens can be chosen in the corresponding pen testing environment.
 We improve their bound by a multiplicative factor of at least $1.36 (1 - o(1))$.
-We also establish that $\apxcs(n) \geq (0.577 + \ln \frac{n}{k})$ for the $k$-identical goods setting, which we match up to $(1 + o(1))$ terms when $k = o(n)$.
+We also prove that $\apxcs(n) \geq (0.577 + \ln \frac{n}{k})$ for the $k$-identical goods setting, which we show is tight up to $(1 + o(1))$ terms when $k = o(n)$.